EmranAhmed/Hippo-Joomla-Extension-Updater/README.md

 # Hippo Joomla Extension Updater
-Commercial Joomla Extension Updater to Update Joomla Extensions By Given Theme Params.
+Commercial Joomla Extension Updater to Update Joomla Extensions By Given Template Parameters.

 # How to use it